divyanshugit/Indian-Judiciary-Analysis/README.md

 - We will enhance, the data of `judge_clean.csv` by utilizing `cases_state_key.csv` and `cases_district_key.csv` to map the actual name of States and Districts.

 ```
+$ python src/preprocessor.py # To generate data
 $ python src/train.py
 ```
 Metric(f1-score):
 - On test data: 45%

 To do:
-- [] Optimize the Hyperparameter of DistillBERT.
+- [ ] Optimize the Hyperparameter of DistillBERT.